Table of Contents:

-Your intellectual property is important, so if you’ve found a seller on Amazon who copies your branding, steals your patented designs or sells counterfeits of your product online, then it’s time to act and Red Points is here to help.
+Your intellectual property is important, so if you’ve found a seller on Amazon who copies your branding, steals your patented designs, or sells counterfeits of your product online, then it’s time to act and Red Points’ Amazon brand protection services are here to help.
 In this 3 part guide, we will talk you through the test to remove and report IP infringement and counterfeit goods on Amazon.

 As one of the largest ecommerce platforms in the world, it’s logical that Amazon suffers a counterfeiting problem caused by third-party sellers.
-This makes removing counterfeits from Amazon a big headache for any brand protection employee.
-Even with clear anti-counterfeiting policies, tools such as the new Amazon Project Zero, and its claims of fighting against the fake sellers, thousands of counterfeited products are still sold on Amazon each day.
+This makes reporting and removing counterfeit products from Amazon a big headache for any brand protection employee.
+Even with clear anti-counterfeiting policies, tools such as the new Amazon Project Zero, and its claims of fighting against fake sellers, thousands of counterfeit products are still sold on Amazon each day.

-If you found a counterfeit of any of your products or any other form of IP infringement on Amazon we invite you to follow this simple step by step guide, we hope it will prove helpful for you to report IP infringements as well as counterfeit goods on Amazon and have your products’ counterfeits removed from the platform.
+If you found a counterfeit of any of your products or any other form of IP infringement on Amazon we invite you to follow this simple step-by-step guide, we hope it will prove helpful for you to report IP infringements as well as counterfeit goods on Amazon and have your products’ counterfeits removed from the platform.

 A trademark is used by a company to identify the goods and services it provides.
 It exists as a word, a symbol or design, or a combination of these.